Storage Devices

 • Allows information to be overwritten at any time.

-• A computer without some amount of read write storage for primary storage purposes would be useless for many tasks.
+• A computer without some amount of read write storage for

 • Three types of mutability